AvePoint/cloud-api/docs/docs/services-and-features/iaas-paas/iaas-paas.md

     "jobs": [
         {
             "jobId": "FB20241027081716326", // Unique job identifier
-            "status": 2, // The job is in progress "failedCount": 0, // Count of objects with errors "successfulCount": 1, // Count of successful objects "skippedCount": 0, // Count of skipped objects
+            "status": 2, // Job status.
+2 indicates the job is in progress.
+            "failedCount": 0, // Count of objects with errors "successfulCount": 1, // Count of successful objects "skippedCount": 0, // Count of skipped objects